 - Vaccinations: Hep B, TDAP, MMR, Flu etc…

 - Facility & Agency-specific documents: Confidentiality, contracts, proof of permanent residence, tax forms.

 Negotiating Your Contract

 Here is where things can get a little confusing.
 Many of the agencies set up their compensation packages differently.
 So it’s important to understand what you’re agreeing to prior to heading out to your first assignment.
 Here are some important things to consider.

-- Housing allowance: Amount depends on the location of assignment.
+- Housing allowance: The amount depends on the location of the assignment.

 - Food and incidentals allowance: Normally between $25 – $35 daily.